The-Living-Void/UNHEARD/README.md

 It has the installation running files (processing) & The Ai training files (the .py files) ive put further descriptions in the seperate files.

+Please keep in mind: This is very much v0.1 and I will update once i get things running more smoothly.
+This is very much a patchwork of different work-arounds and pragmatic time pressured imperfect solutions.

 Here are a few prerequisites:
 An Ultraleap Leap Motion hand tracker.
 You need GECO an Leap motion to midi software.